 Audio and Video Calls

-Like messaging, audio and video calls are used mainly for telemedicine mental health applications development.
+Like messaging, audio and video calls are used mainly for telehealth app development.
 Even though there are many things that you can consider there, the most vital is to make sure the calls are smooth.

 What is HIPAA Compliance?